 Information today is so much a part of the lifeblood of some many types of businesses, and as we look at more regulation being imposed -- whether it's Sarbanes Oxley or some of the privacy issues being brought to a head with the wave of identity thefts -- better governance and management of information is becoming more and more critical for companies.
 The big motivator here is to try and get a much better understanding of different companies and different industries -- what their focus is from this data governance perspective, so that we can help better meet their needs and can better understand how they manage information and what problems they run into.
 Then we can customize our offerings much better.
 There are a lot of similar sounding organizations out there.
 What makes this one different?

 The types of companies and seniority of people from each company makes it different, as well as the level of attention they're giving it.
 When we call these councils together quarterly, there is very high turnout.
 All the individuals are motivated to get these problems solved.
 Companies used to focus on financial risks, but risks go beyond that now.
 There are CEOs and CFOs that want to stay out of jail.
-It can come back down to how information is managed within a company, so these companies are more motivated to get more automated solutions to this problem, such as setting the right policy at the business level for
+It can come back down to how information is managed within a company, so these companies are more motivated to get more automated solutions to this problem, such as setting the right policy at the business level for how this information is managed.
+What's been done since the meetings began?

 We've formulated a good understanding of the key problems that companies are focused on, mainly understanding policy and how to model policy.
 We've pulled together the key tools we have in the company and architected a blueprint on how these tools fit together and can help companies automate this.
 A couple of companies within the council are running pilots against this blueprint.
 What do you anticipate happening beyond this, not only for council members but other companies with a stake in data regulations?